Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Why study Cultural Anthropology?

-During the study Cultural Anthropology at VU Amsterdam, you will study universal topics such as migration, globalisation, inequality and religion.
+During the Bachelor’s programme in Cultural Anthropology and Development Sociology at VU Amsterdam you study universal topics like migration, globalisation and religion.
+The programme distinguishes itself by:

-Together with your fellow students from near and far, you will work on local and global anthropological issues and will contribute to solutions to contemporary problems.
+Together with fellow students from near and far you will work on local and global anthropological issues and you will contribute towards solving contemporary problems.

 Change your world, study Cultural Anthropology